-The training involves guidance in handling child protection issues.
-Staff will be given a copy of the DfE's guidance document, Part 1 and Annex A of Keeping Children Safe in Education (KCSIE 2019) which they must read carefully and sign a declaration to that effect.
+The training involves guidance in handling safeguarding issues.
+Staff will be given a copy of the DfE's guidance document, Part 1 and Annex A of Keeping Children Safe in Education (KCSIE 2022) which they must read carefully and sign a declaration to that effect.
 The following notes highlight some of the most important principles and procedures.